-We’ve all been there: You’d hoped to cut out fabric for 20 minutes and then get to sewing, but the crafting scissors you’ve had since high school are proving to be a pain—sometimes literally.
-Scissors that stick or have awkward, uncomfortable grips are the bane of sewers and artists everywhere.
-Trade hand exhaustion, blisters, and ragged edges for these five butter-smooth blades that will stand up to even the peskiest glues and adhesives.
+We’ve all been there: You’d hoped to cut out fabric for 20 minutes and then get to sewing, but the crafting scissors you’ve had since high school are proving to be a pain—functionally and sometimes literally.
+Scissors that have sticky stuff on them are the bane of sewers and artists.
+Trade hand exhaustion and ragged edges for these five nonstick blades that will stand up to even the peskiest glues and adhesives.

 We love these scissors.
 Affordable?
 Check.
-Long-lasting?
+Long lasting?
 Check, with a limited lifetime warranty to boot.
 Sharp looking (no pun intended, we swear)?
 With a modern black-and-white design as crisp as the cut, definite check.
-Nor are you sacrificing function for form: You’ll find that repetitive cutting projects are a whole lot less taxing with a rubber-lined ergonomic grip.
-Scotch claims these titanium-bolstered blades, sold in a three-pack, will “stay sharp beyond 100,000 cuts.”
+Nor do these sacrifice function for form: You’ll find that repetitive cutting projects are a whole lot less taxing with a rubber-lined ergonomic grip.
+Scotch claims these nonstick blades, sold in a three-pack, will “stay sharp beyond 100,000 cuts.”
 But who’s keeping track?
 With scissors this supple, not you.